 It would be possible for a tourist visiting America for the first time in late November to look for the true significance and meaning of our Thanksgiving holiday without success.
 Like the national Feasts of the Old Testament era, our Thanksgiving celebrations have become more about feast and family than humble acknowledgement of a beneficent God who has providentially preserved and governed us with abundant grace and goodness.
 The 17th-century historical event that ultimately led to Abraham Lincoln's Thanksgiving Proclamation has become disconnected, intellectually and spiritually, from our modern celebrations.
-What happened with the Pilgrims and Native American Indians in November of 1621 is no longer the preeminent foundation for the festivities that will take place in thousands of homes across our land this coming Thursday.
+What happened with the Pilgrims and Native American Indians in November of 1621 is no longer the preeminent foundation for the festivities that will take place in millions of homes across our land this coming Thursday.
 However, this does not have to be true of us.
+Our minds and hearts are free to offer God our abundant gratitude.